Brad Lidge: Washington Nationals (2012)

 On January 26, 2012, the Washington Nationals signed Lidge to a one-year, $1 million contract, plus additional incentives.
 He had not been signed as a closer for Washington, but after Drew Storen suffered from elbow inflammation during spring training, the team prepared to use Lidge and Henry Rodríguez in the ninth inning.
 The pair officially took over for Storen when the latter underwent surgery for a bone chip in his elbow.
 After allowing four earned runs in seven innings and blowing two saves, Lidge was placed on the disabled list with an abdominal wall strain.
 He was diagnosed with a sports hernia and underwent surgery on May 1, with an estimated recovery time of three weeks before he could begin throwing again.
-After pitching a perfect inning in a rehab assignment for the Class A-Advanced Potomac Nationals, Lidge was able to rejoin the Washington active roster on June 7, a week earlier than expected; he effectively replaced Rodríguez, who was placed on the disabled list with a strained finger.
+After pitching a perfect inning in a rehab assignment for the Class A-Advanced Potomac Nationals, Lidge rejoined Washington on June 7, a week earlier than expected; he replaced Rodríguez, who was placed on the disabled list with a strained finger.
 He was unable to perform with the Nationals, going 0–1 with two saves and a 9.64 ERA in 11 bullpen appearances, with opposing hitters batting .308 against him.
 The Nationals designated Lidge for assignment on June 17 after two poor outings against the New York Yankees, and Ryan Mattheus was activated in his place.
-He was released from his contract shortly after, and returned home to Colorado in order to spend time with his family and consider whether or not he would pursue another contract.
+He was released from his contract shortly after and returned home to Colorado to spend time with his family and consider whether or not he would pursue another contract.

 Retirement

 After being released from the Nationals, Lidge took the remainder of the summer to decide whether he wanted to continue his pitching career.
 On December 2, 2012, he announced his intentions to retire from baseball.
-At the time of his retirement, Lidge had 225 regular-season career saves, as well as 18 postseason saves.
-He also struck out 799 batters in 603 1/3 regular-season innings for a career 11.919 K/9, the second-best ratio of any pitcher with more than 500 innings.
+Lidge retired with 225 career regular-season saves, as well as 18 postseason saves.
+He also struck out 799 batters in 603 1/3 regular-season innings for a career 11.919 K/9, one of the best ratio of any pitcher with more than 500 innings.
 Lidge signed a ceremonial one-day contract with the Phillies on August 1, 2013, enabling him to officially retire as a member of the organization.

 Personal life

 Lidge currently resides in Englewood, Colorado, with his wife, Lindsay, and their two children, a daughter and a son.
 He has an interest in archaeology and religious studies and takes online courses at Regis University.

-Lidge's cousin, Ryan Lidge, is currently a catcher in the New York Yankees organization.
+Lidge's cousin, Ryan Lidge, also played baseball at Notre Dame and was a minor league catcher in the New York Yankees organization from 2017 to 2019.